All University-owned desktops and laptops - including self-managed - should be encrypted.

 Mac

-For Mac instructions see Encrypting Apple computers.
+For instructions for personally managed Macs, see Encrypting Apple computers.
 Note that you can enable encryption at any time, not just at initial setup.

 Linux